 Ladder your CDs by purchasing short-term and long-term products, which will help you earn higher interest while still giving you access to your money.

 7. Staying invested in all cash

-Instead try: Putting money in investment or savings accounts that produce yields at least equivalent with inflation, which stood at 1.7 percent through the 12 months ended September 2014.
+Instead, try: Putting money in investment or savings accounts that produce yields at least equivalent with inflation.

 8. Home improvement tools

-It’s might sound cool to own your own power washer, or rug shampooer, but have fun storing it, not to mentioning paying for those and other home improvement tools, which can cost five times or more to purchase than rent.
+It’s might sound cool to own your own power washer or rug shampooer, but have fun storing it, not to mention paying for those and other home improvement tools, which can cost five times or more to purchase than rent.